rem0obb/intel8080/src/doc.md

 # Documentation

 In this part I will explain a little about the functions within the program, for study purposes, if you are thinking of implementing your own intel 8080 emulator, you can also take my code as a reference for your implementation, lets go!!

-## API
+## API´s

 part that the user can use to develop some application on top of the emulator